GoogleCloudPlatform/openjdk-runtime/README.md

 This feature is not enabled by default.

 Sometimes it's necessary to obtain diagnostic information when the JVM is stopped using `SIGTERM` or `docker stop`.
-This may happen on App Engine Flexible, when the autohealer decides to kill unhealthy VMs that have an app that is unresponsive due to a deadlock or high load and stopped returning requests, including health checks.
+This may happen on App Engine flexible environment, when the autohealer decides to kill unhealthy VMs that have an app that is unresponsive due to a deadlock or high load and stopped returning requests, including health checks.

 To help diagnose such situations the runtime provides support for outputting a thread dump and/or